michaelmcshinsky/react-starter/README.md

 # React Starter

-A starter kit with all the essentials to kick off any project with minimal rewrite.
+A personal starter kit with all the essentials to kick off any project with minimal rewrite.

 ## Features